 Bio and photo follows

-Dr. Susan Niermeyer is a neonatologist in Aurora, Colorado and is affiliated with multiple hospitals in the area, including Children’s Hospital Colorado and Lutheran Medical Center.
+Dr. Susan Niermeyer is a neonatologist in Aurora, Colorado and is affiliated with The University of Colorado School of Medicine and multiple hospitals in the area, including Children’s Hospital Colorado.
 She received her medical degree from Vanderbilt University School of Medicine and has been in practice for more than 20 years.
-Dr. Niermeyer accepts several types of health insurance, listed below.
-She is one of 25 doctors at Children’s Hospital Colorado and one of 9 at Lutheran Medical Center who specialize in Neonatal-Perinatal Medicine.
+In addition to her clinical responsibilities, Dr. Niermeyer works to improve global newborn survival as faculty in the Center for Global Health, Colorado School of Public Health, Senior Medical Advisor for Newborn Health with the United States Agency for International Development, and a fellow volunteer with the American Academy of Pediatrics.

 Tim joined the London Ambulance Service in 1997, qualifying as a paramedic in 2000.
 He has worked as an operational paramedic, paramedic practitioner, London’s Air Ambulance (LAA) paramedic, university lecturer and advanced paramedic.
 He now works as a consultant paramedic and recently completed a PhD investigating out-of-hospital airway management in cardiac arrest.